Master Degree Changes

 Re-taking exams and courses from 2017-18

-Since the amount of credits attained from most courses on the master level will change, students have to note that all courses from the academic year 2017-18 need to be completed by 31.7.2018, otherwise the student will have to re-take the whole course with a new content and work load during the academic year 2018-19.
+Since the amount of credits attained from most courses on the master level will change, students have to note that all courses from the academic year 2017-18 need to be completed by 31.7.2018.
 Please check the dates for 1. re-taking exams during the summer and/or 2. submitting the needed course work to complete the course and attain a grade.
+Please note: if you have already completed a course worth 8 credits, and the course as of August 2018 is worth 5 credits, you cannot re-take the course.
+A course that has been removed from the syllabus cannot be re-taken.

 Global Competence and Seminar Courses